Access the Power of Blackstone Real Estate

 - World’s largest owner based on Blackstone Inc.’s (“Blackstone”) standing as the largest owner of commercial real estate globally by estimated market value and excludes governmental entities and religious organizations per Real Capital Analytics, as of June 30, 2022.
 A copy of the source materials of such data will be provided upon request.
 Blackstone is a premier global investment manager.
 The real estate group of Blackstone, Blackstone Real Estate, is our sponsor and an affiliate of BX REIT Advisors L.L.C. (the “Adviser”).
 Information regarding Blackstone and Blackstone Real Estate is included to provide information regarding the experience of our sponsor and its affiliates.
 An investment in BREIT is not an investment in our sponsor or Blackstone as BREIT is a separate and distinct legal entity.

-- “Portfolio Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Self Storage, Hospitality, Office, Retail) divided by the total asset value of all real estate investments, excluding the value of any third party interests in such real estate investments (“Real Estate TAV”) The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
-Rental Housing: multifamily, single family rental, student housing and manufactured housing; Industrial: warehouses; and Hospitality: full service and select service hotels.
-Geographic allocation weighting is measured as the asset value of real estate properties and unconsolidated investments for each geographical category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (1) real estate properties, excluding the value of any third-party interests in such real estate properties, and (2) unconsolidated investments.
+- “Property Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Self Storage, Hospitality, Retail, Office) divided by the total asset value of all real estate investments, excluding the value of any third party interests in such real estate investments (“Real Estate TAV”) The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
+Rental Housing: multifamily, single family rental housing, student housing and manufactured housing; Industrial: warehouses; and Hospitality: select service hotels.
+“Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (1) real estate properties, excluding the value of any third-party interests in such real estate properties, and (2) unconsolidated property investments.
 “Non-U.S.” reflects investments in Europe and Canada.
 Please see the prospectus for more information on BREIT’s investments.

 - Growth market means a market with high population growth relative to the U.S. average.
 While BREIT generally seeks to acquire real estate properties located in growth markets, certain properties may not be located in such markets.
 Although a market may be a growth market as of the date of the publication of this material, demographics and trends may change and investors are cautioned on relying upon the data presented as there is no guarantee that historical trends will continue or that BREIT could benefit from such trends.
-U.S. Census Bureau, as of July 2020, released in May 2021, which can be found at https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/national/totals/.
+U.S. Census Bureau, as of July 2021, released in March 2022, which can be found at https://www2.census.gov/programs-surveys/popest/datasets/2020-2021/metro/totals/.
 BREIT invests primarily in U.S. commercial real estate and to a lesser extent in countries outside of the U.S. There can be no assurances that any of the trends described herein will continue or will not reverse.
 Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of, future events or results.
-See footnote 6 for a description of “Sector and Geographic Allocation”.
+See footnote 6 for a description of “Sector and Region Concentration”.

 - A portion of REIT ordinary income distributions may be tax deferred given the ability to characterize ordinary income as Return of Capital (“ROC”).
 ROC distributions reduce the stockholder’s tax basis in the year the distribution is received, and generally defer taxes on that portion until the stockholder’s stock is sold via redemption.
 Upon redemption, the investor may be subject to higher capital gains taxes as a result of a lower cost basis due to the return of capital distributions.
 Certain non-cash deductions, such as depreciation and amortization, lower the taxable income for REIT distributions.
 Investors should be aware that a REIT’s ROC percentage may vary significantly in a given year and, as a result, the impact of the tax law and any related advantages may vary significantly from year to year.
 BREIT’s return of capital in 2019, 2020 and 2021 was 90%, 100% and 92% respectively.
 This content should not be relied upon or considered as tax advice.
 Investors should consult their own tax advisors in order to understand any applicable tax consequences of an investment.
 Prospective investors should note that the tax treatment of each investor, and of any investment, depends on individual circumstances and may be subject to change in the future.